Hi there AppWorks fans,

 No AppWorks installation without a license file.
 This post will explain and show how to retrieve your own license file for your AppWorks experience.
 There are some things you need to know before getting started.

 No image without an operating system.
-For AppWorks the free to use CentOS is supported that can be found on centos.org.
+For AppWorks the no-cost developer edition of RHEL from developers.redhat.com.
 We’ll make the installation as minimal as possible without any UI, but only with terminal commands.

 Yes…Java…Where is it not used?
 We’ll use the OpenJDK that is free of use and can be found on this site https://openjdk.java.net

 No system without a database to save some information.
-For AppWorks the free to use PostgreSQL is supported and will be used from postgresql.org.
+For AppWorks we have support for the free to use PostgreSQL from postgresql.org.
 A proper installation to get started with PostgreSQL will be found in this post.

 AppWorks requires a system to store information about all kind of created objects by the system or by the user.
 ‘Cordys Administration Repository Server’ (CARS) in the supported and required OpenLDAP system to store all this information.
 The software is available from the OpenText support site

 The main package were we will all be waiting on.
-Keep up the good work and you will be astonished by this great peace of software that will make your low-code experience to the next level.
-It’s software is in the same installation package where CARS can be found.
+Keep up the good work, and you will be astonished by this great piece of software that will make your low-code experience to the next level.
+Its software is in the same installation package where CARS can be found.

 It’s the last step you need to execute before you can start using AppWorks on your local machine.
 The installation prepared the packages and this step deploys it all the correct locations on the system.

-And this concludes the overview for the AppWorks installation steps and we’ll give it a ‘DONE’.
+This concludes the overview for the AppWorks installation steps, and we’ll give it a ‘DONE’.
 I will see you in the next weeks for the upcoming installation posts for AppWorks.
 Have a great day.